This event has now passed, however you can catch up on-demand for FREE through the link below.

 Panel: Income For Creatives

 What interventions are needed to help diversify pay, payment and income for creatives?
-From universal income through to licensing models, Isabelle Doran (Association of Photographers), Paula Orrell (Director, Contemporary Visual Arts Network) and Reema Selhi (Head of Policy, Design & Artists Copyright Society) will be exploring pay structures for freelance artists and creatives.
+From universal income through to licensing models, The Rt Hon. the Lord Bassam of Brighton, Isabelle Doran (Chief Executive, Association of Photographers), Paula Orrell(Director, Contemporary Visual Arts Network) and Reema Selhi (Head of Policy, Design & Artists Copyright Society) will be exploring pay structures for freelance artists and creatives.

 Creative UK